 However, I did have one issue with our outbound flight – the other travellers, little did I know that Budapest is fast becoming the UK’s go-to stag do destination, and lucky us had one in the row behind and one in the row in front.
 Now, I am not a complete bore, but it gets slightly tedious when they are shouting and having ‘banter’ for the whole two-hour flight.
 Also, massive hats off, to the poor air stewardess who put up with one of the groups awful crude comments, she handled the situation extremely well and with dignity.

 Unfortunately, this was the luck we had with our flight and is no reflection of the airline at all, but low budget airlines can often mean sharing a flight with an overexcited group of ‘lads’.
 In contrast to this, our return flight was much more pleasant and peaceful.

-Throughout the flight, the airline also offers all the usual services of light snacks, refreshments and duty-free.
+Throughout the flight, the Wizz Air also offers all the usual services of light snacks, refreshments and duty-free.
 You do not receive any complimentary drinks or snacks as part of your plane ticket price.

 We are given complimentary return flights by Wizz Air but as always all opinions are my own.